 What do you remember about appearing in Disney’s The Lion King and getting the chance to perform at the White House for President George W. Bush?

 When I booked The Lion King in 2006, it changed my life and my career.
 It was amazing getting the opportunity to travel the United States and abroad doing what I love.
-I was always a fan of The Lion King cartoon, and when I got the opportunity to quit my day job and perform eight jobs a week, it really changed my life for the better.
+I was always a fan of The Lion King cartoon, and when I got the opportunity to quit my day job and perform eight shows a week, it really changed my life for the better.

 I had the opportunity to perform with two national tours, the Las Vegas Company on Broadway, and I even had a chance to go to Germany to workshop a role in the show.
 It was a game changer, that’s the best way I can say it.
-In 2008, while George W. Bush was still in office at the White House, I was hand selected to perform in the Rose Garden.
+In 2008, while George W. Bush was still in office at the White House, I was hand-selected to perform in the Rose Garden.
 I couldn’t believe how far my acting career was taking me, because of me sticking to my dream as a kid, and because of the opportunity that The Lion King presented to me, I was able to go to the White House and perform, and take pictures with, you know, my arm around the President.
 It was pretty cool.

 How did you find going from stage roles to appearing on screen?

 Making the transition from stage to performing on screen is a huge difference.
 There’s no difference at its core in creating character, and telling the truth of our characters, but it is definitely a totally different medium.
-Stage is all about working the audience, performing to a 2,000 or a 5,000 seat house.
+Stage is all about working the audience, performing to a 2000 or a 5000-seat house.
 Whereas on screen, whether it be television or film, it’s all about you telling the truth and thinking what it is that you’re feeling.

 It’s something that I teach my clients who I coach, that you don’t have to show us what you’re feeling, you just have to think it, and be present in the moment.
 At first, to be honest, making the transition was a challenge for me, I was not booking, I had a really hard time.
 The note I would always get from casting directors or producers, was that I was too big.
 It was really frustrating, because I didn’t know how to take that note.
 Like many actors who make that transition, you feel like all you need to do is just not move, and act like a robot, and that’s the farthest thing from the truth.

-So after years of coaching and reading books, and just being in the trenches, and doing web series, independent projects, I honed that skill a whole lot better.
-Actually to the point now, where that is where I live.
+So, after years of coaching and reading books, and just being in the trenches, and doing web series, independent projects, I honed that skill a whole lot better.
+Actually, to the point now, where that is where I live.
 I live on TV and film, that is my bread and butter, and it’s what I really love to do now.
 I think I’ll always love performing for the theatre, because that’s where I grew up, but I am really enjoying this new chapter of my life, where I get to see myself on screen often.

 What was the experience like playing FBI Agent Gruber in The Assassination of Gianni Versace: American Crime Story?